The millennials and Gen Z population are drooling over freelance jobs while moonlighting are now much more visible than the past.

 Well, pricing confuses most of us at times.
 Imagine that you are working for a long time now and you have old regular clients who still pay you the older, amateur rates.
 Even if that is a couple of hundred bucks less every week, that will add up to be a large dent of over 10k at the year-end.

-Moreover, you will have to track your financial liabilities distributed over the course of time, the number of hours you can work on a regular basis, and the efforts required to get things done.
-Sound market research will help in refining prices from time to time but having a personalized touch is essential.
+Moreover, you will have to track your financial liabilities distributed over the course of time, the number of hours you can work regularly, and the efforts required to get things done.
+Sound market research will help in refining prices from time to time, but having a personalized touch is essential.

 A smart way to insure yourself is to create detailed breakdowns for your work that reflect the technicalities.
 For instance, if you are a content writer, the pricing plan shall include market research, keyword analysis, targeted website analysis, content structure, supporting literature, images, and other non-textual content, along with word count.
 Also, have separate pricing for different types of word counts.
 Such bills leverage your field-expertise to create trust.